There are hundreds of books related to veganism in print. Here are the very best vegan books on every subject.

 Lays out a vision for ridding the planet of factory farming and animal agribusiness, focusing on strategies proven to make a difference.

 Project Animal Farm, by Sonia Faruqi

 An incredibly thorough investigation into the myriad ethical failings surrounding animal agribusiness.
-Faruqi is a gifted writer and skilled investigative reporter, who brings her keen economics background to analyzing an industry that consistently puts profits before compassion.
+Faruqi is a gifted writer and skilled investigative reporter.
+She applies her economics expertise to create an insightful analysis of an industry that consistently puts profits before compassion.

 Esther the Wonder Pig, by Jenkins, Walter, & Crane